metachaos-systems/glasnost/README-en.md

 Other settings like PORT, STEEM_URL and GOLOS_URL can be configured in the Dockerfile.

-# Stoping and removing Glasnost container
+# Stoping and removing the Glasnost container

 ```
 docker ps